toombs-caeman/dotfiles/bin/ricer/README.md

 * background: an absolute path to the image used
 * msg: a message that warns not to edit the rendered file and links to the template.

-# TODO
-* ensure that normal and light colors are different
-    - use ensure

 probably want to separate this into a few stages.
 * determine background image and palette